User-generated content strategies: why customers are your best marketers

 Instead of expensive photoshoots or video productions, you get free content from your customers.
 This doesn't mean you don't need a budget, but the budget is used much more efficiently.

 Websites with UGC see an average of 20% more conversions.
-Potential customers see how other people use and experience your product, which lowers the barrier to buying it themselves.
+Potential customers see how other people use and experience your product, which lowers the barrier to purchase.

 Fresh content is crucial for SEO optimization.
-Reviews and customer photos provide continuous new content on your website, which search engines appreciate.
+Reviews and customer photos provide continuous new content on your website, which search engines value.
 As we explain in our article on combining SEO and AI, authentic reviews and UGC are becoming increasingly important for search engine rankings.
-Customer reviews from local customers are also worth their weight in gold for local SEO.
+Customer reviews from local customers are also invaluable for local SEO.

-People look at the behavior of others to make their own decisions.
-If others are positive about your product, this increases the chance that new customers will also buy it.
+People look to the behavior of others to make their own decisions.
+If others are positive about your product, this increases the likelihood that new customers will also buy.

 When customers share photos of your products in their daily lives, they create aspiration in others.
-This 'fear of missing out' can be a strong motivator for purchases.
+This 'fear of missing out' can be a strong driver for purchases.

 UGC campaigns can create a sense of community around your brand.
 Customers feel part of something bigger.

 Create a unique hashtag for your brand and encourage customers to use it.
-Make sure the hashtag:
+Ensure the hashtag is:

 Example: A Belgian coffee shop uses #MyMorningRitual and asks customers to share photos of their coffee moment.